 Like many parts of the country, the supply of data science professionals in the Southeast isn’t able to keep up with the white-hot demand for big data analytics in every sector.
 That shortage has hit Georgia harder than many southern states, however.
 According to DICE, a job search and career consultation firm, Atlanta’s industrial base of consumer goods, healthcare, and transportation share a heavy reliance on logistics – and modern logistics are heavily dependent on data science.

-The Atlanta-based Coca Cola Company is just one organization in Georgia that has relied on data scientists to interpret and model massive data assets.
-Recently, the company has shifted towards “forward-looking analytics,” forecasting rolling 13-month windows through historical data, according to Mathew Chacko, Coca-Cola’s director of enterprise architecture.
-As the company puts an increased emphasis on putting big data to work in developing business strategies and building shared platforms across its worldwide market, data scientists will continue to be needed to tackle massive data assets in areas ranging from its supply chain to marketing tactics.
+The director of enterprise architecture for the Coca Cola Company, based in Atlanta, recently reported the company’s shift towards “forward-looking analytics,” a strategy that involves forecasting rolling 13-month windows based on historical data.
+As the company puts an increased emphasis on putting big data to work in developing business strategies across its worldwide market, data scientists will continue to be needed to pull insights from massive data assets, and focus the findings right back into improving supply chain efficiencies and marketing strategies.

 Preparing for a Master’s Degree in Data Science in Georgia

 With businesses seeing major benefits from the application of data science, Georgia’s biggest companies are competing for the top talent in the field – and more often than not, they hold master’s degrees.
 You might find a job in the industry without a master’s, but without the level of expertise and skill to develop the kind of innovative solutions that companies need, you can’t expect to lock down a top-tier position or the salary that comes with it.

 Master’s programs in data science set highly selective admissions standards, analyzing applicants’ past education, work history, and competency in a variety of areas related to the field.

 Undergraduate Degree and Master’s Prerequisite Courses